usegalaxy-eu/website/_events/2020-07-10-Machine-Learning-IISA2020.md

 hidefooter: true
 ---

-**Machine Learning in Bioinformatics using Galaxy at 11th International Conference on Information, Intelligence, Systems and Applications**
+# Machine Learning in Bioinformatics using Galaxy at 11th International Conference on Information, Intelligence, Systems and Applications

-**15th July 2020, 14:00-17:00 CEST**

-**Description:**
+## Description:

-This workshop intends to facilitate the training and discourse amongst bioinformatics researchers interested in machine learning using Galaxy.
+This workshop is an online event (15th July 2020, 14:00-17:00 CEST) that intends to facilitate the training and discourse amongst bioinformatics researchers interested in machine learning using Galaxy.
 It will be a half-day event, including three sessions and during this workshop we will introduce Galaxy and train researchers to use Galaxy for machine learning analysis.

-**Learning objectives:**
+## Learning objectives:

-Familiarize participants with Galaxy,
+* Familiarize participants with Galaxy,
-Provide the basics of machine learning and its variants, Learn how to do classification and regression using Galaxy, Learn how to use Galaxy's machine learning tools
+* Provide the basics of machine learning and its variants,
+* Learn how to do classification and regression using Galaxy,

-**Prerequisites:**
+* Learn how to use Galaxy's machine learning tools

+## Prerequisites:

 Introduction to Galaxy or equivalent experience

 [Registration](http://easyconferences.eu/iisa2020/program/)